 Listed as one of Lonely Planet’s top ten countries to visit in 2015, it’s our pick because it offers a mix of a luxury all-inclusive vacation and an adventurous element with its scenic trails on lush landscapes.
 Whether you opt to stay at themed luxe resorts like the BodyHoliday by Le Sport or Boucan’s stunner, Hotel Chocolat, they’re both great resorts alongside activities like hiking the Tet Paul Scenic Trail or the adventurous trails of the iconic Pitons.
 Taking a family vacation?
 Coconut Bay is a great option with its waterpark and paintball facilities.
 Bonus: there is an adults only section to the side of the resort.

 It has been five years since an earthquake rocked Haiti but it doesn’t still have to be off your radar.
 The western Caribbean island is set for a rebirth from the ashes.
 For you, the traveler, try a tour from G Adventures.
 Their cultural and sustainable tours will enable you to visit a foundation teaching arts to at-risk youth, learn about Vodou culture, savour creole cuisine and visit Basin-Bleu in Jacmel.
 If you wanted to partake in the voluntourism trend and help those still affected by the earthquake, there are a few organizations out there making that happen.
 Yoga Ventures has two retreats in July and October that will offer a mix of volunteering with daily yoga.
 Elevate Destinations combines a beach vacation with a volunteer trip and works with the Edem Foundation – a non-profit supporting the education of children in Haiti and the development of economic activities in Haiti by working with local communities and offering youth leadership programs.
 Not into volunteering?
-You can stay at a number of new hotels that have opened up in Port-Au-Prince recently like The Best Western Premier Haiti and the new Marriott hotel to open early in 2015.
+You can stay at a number of new hotels that have opened up in Port-Au-Prince recently like the Marriott hotel to open early in 2015.

 If you’ve been looking to go somewhere further afield, Indonesia may be your ticket to an island escape.
 Opt for popular Bali with its luxurious infinity pools and rice paddy fields, or booming Jakarta (Fairmont, Raffles, and the St. Regis are opening properties here in the next year).
 Our picks in Bali include the Chedi chain of resorts or the secluded One Eleven Hotel, offers pools and private yoga in each villa.
 Yoga retreats are equally as popular for the R&R you need away from your regular routine.
 Desa Seni and The Yoga Barn in conjunction with Bali Spirit offer holistic yoga programs and accommodations.